 Specialist and therapy such as physiotherapy and complementary therapy may be included in some policies.
 Including therapies cover is more expensive than not.

 Many policies also include exclusive drugs which are unlikely to be available on the NHS.
 There can be limits on cover for drug treatments.

 Most providers have hospital lists such as below:

 Local – Cheapest Option

-All treatment will be provided at a hospital local to you within a 25 mile radius.
-This does not mean that all hospitals within 25 miles are accessible – they will be a predefined list offered by your insurer
+All treatment will be provided at a hospital local to you, within a 25 mile radius.
+This does not mean that all hospitals within 25 miles are accessible – there will be a predefined list offered by your insurer

 Nationwide – Middle Option